soundpress/RulesOfNYC/docs/c30/index.rst

 Title 47: Commission On Human Rights
 ===================================================

-Chapter 1: Practice and Procedure
+Chapter 1: Practice and Procedure*
 --------------------------------------------------

-**Subchapter A: General***
+**Subchapter A: General**

 *§ 1-01 Scope of Rules.* ::

-These rules are intended to carry out the provisions of Title 8, Chapter 1 of the Administrative Code of the City of New York, Human Rights Law ("HRL"), and the policies and procedures of the Commission on Human Rights in connection therewith, as authorized by HRL § 8-105(11) and § 8-117.
+These rules are intended to carry out the provisions of the Human Rights Law ("NYCHRL"), title 8 of the Administrative Code of the City of New York ("the Code"), and the policies and procedures of the Commission on Human Rights in connection therewith, as authorized by chapter 40 of the New York City Charter and § 8-117 of the Code.